Mason's Ruby and Sapphire Mine the Original

 Hours of Operation:

-April 1st through October 31st we're open 7 days a week 9 AM till 5 PM except Easter and days of inclement weather.
+March 1st through December 1st we're open 7 days a week 9 AM till 5 PM except Easter, the Thanksgiving holiday, days of inclement weather, or if we don't have any customers by 1 PM.
 We don't accept new native miners after 2:30 PM and 4 PM for enriched.We now have the bugs straightened out and we now accept CREDIT CARDS (including American Express and Discover) and of course cash.
 Reservations to mine are not required unless you have a group of ten or more.
 By the way you can get a $5 discount on the admission for each person if you can get a group of 10 people or more together!

 What to Bring to the Mine